-The training route to becoming a solicitor is changing.
-From September 2021, the new SQE route will be introduced.
+The training route to becoming a solicitor has changed.

-The SQE training route will mean that non-law graduates no longer need to do the GDL followed by the Legal Practice Course (LPC), and law graduates will no longer need to do the LPC.
+The SQE training route means that non-law graduates no longer need to do the GDL followed by the Legal Practice Course (LPC), and law graduates no longer need to do the LPC.

 Graduates will also no longer need to complete a two-year training contract with a law firm.
 Instead, they will be able to accrue two years' work experience through a range of legal roles, each signed off by a solicitor.